Leaping Bunny FAQs

 Your questions about the Leaping Bunny answered

 Our vision is to create a world where nobody wants or believes we need to experiment on animals.
-Leaping Bunny programme is one of the ways we are making this vision a reality, allowing caring shoppers like you to identify cruelty free consumer products.
+The Leaping Bunny programme is central to making this vision a reality, allowing ethical shoppers like you to identify cruelty free consumer products, and demonstrating to industry and decision makers that people care.

 What is the Leaping Bunny certification?

-Leaping Bunny certifications are part of our international cruelty free programme, symbolised by the iconic Leaping Bunny logo.
-The Leaping Bunny logo provides shoppers with the best assurance that no animal testing has taken place for certified products.
+Leaping Bunny certification is part of our international cruelty free programme, symbolised by the iconic Leaping Bunny logo.
+The Leaping Bunny logo provides shoppers with the best assurance that a brand is doing all it can to remove animal testing throughout its supply chain.

 - Leaping Bunny certification for cosmetics (and personal care) products